 We’ve published 47 blogs so far this year.
 While we love them all, some have been particularly popular among readers.
 These are three of the most popular articles from our blog in 2019.

 Cyber security is a hot button for every business today.
 Stats on the number of data breaches and costs involved are plentiful – and make for worrying reading.
 That probably explains why cyber security features so heavily in our top blogs this year.
-Our article on 30 Cyber Security Awareness Tips Your Business Needs for Cybersecurity Awareness Month was also very popular.

 There are so many channels available today that internal communicators almost need a map and compass to navigate through them all.
 That’s part of the reason we wrote this article, and part of the reason it’s been so popular.
 Plus we love a good list.